 - Don’t do this alone

 If you’ve never built a website, you’re not going to figure this out on your own over a weekend.
 I wrote my first line of code on a Commodore 64 back in 1983, and I’m still learning today.
-After you hire someone, over time, you will run up $100,000 in expenses.
-Now that’s a big number, but any competent freelancer will cost at least $100 dollars per hour, and that’s just a website developer.
+Any competent freelancer will cost at least $100 dollars per hour, and that’s just a website developer.
 That website developer will know little about how to properly build a web server.
 That’s my job!
 I build the infrastructure that makes your online business successful.

 Questions?
 Hire me!
 This is what I do.
 You can see my Upwork profile here: